2020PB/police-brutality/reports/California.md

 * https://twitter.com/greg_doucette/status/1270490060287344642

-### Protestor singled out, chased and arrested | July 26th
+### Protester singled out, chased and arrested | July 26th

-Police gather around a protestor standing on a pedestrian median.
+Police gather around a protester standing on a pedestrian median.
 He is singled out by police.
 He is threatened with arrest, then flees.
 A hissing sound can be heard prior to his flight, which may be pepper spray.
 Officers then chase, tackle, and arrest him.
 Motive for the arrest is unclear.

 tags: protester, arrest, tackle